Ergus/matrix-client-server-local/Readme.md

 ### Shared buffer

-The shared buffer is a shared memory wrapper that performs the io operation described above and ensures the correct cleanup.
+The shared buffer is a shared memory wrapper that performs the IO operation described above and ensures the correct cleanup.

 I chose shared memory because it is the most efficient IPC for large data chunks and reduces the system calls and kernel latency.
-As the buffers are created within the ``worker threads'' the whole communication is lock free and there is not bottle neck when the server has multiple clients connected.
+As the buffers are created within the ``worker threads'' the whole communication is **lock free** and there is not bottle neck when the server has multiple clients connected.
 Every thread has a private buffer and it is released when the client disconnects.